 With inversion – Should you hear any news, please let me know as soon as possible.

 When you remove, if, from a conditional, it makes it more formal.
+It can also create a subjunctive mood.
 So it is often written or said without contractions.

 4. Certain phrases

 I am sure you dislike grammar rules that say, in certain circumstances.

 Well, this is one of them.
 There are certain words and phrases that can use inversion.
 Here are some of the most common.